Monmouth Medical Center Southern Campus: History

 renamed Kimball Medical Center to reflect the scope of services.
 In the 1990s, the once-tiny hospital was transformed to be a major medical center within Barnabas Health.
 By 2007, Kimball was treating over 55,000 emergency patients per year.

-In 2014, Barnabas Health announced it was merging Kimball Medical Center with Monmouth Medical Center in Long Branch, New Jersey, and removed the Kimball name, making it Monmouth Medical Center, Southern Campus.
+In 2014, Barnabas Health announced it was merging Kimball Medical Center with Monmouth Medical Center in Long Branch, New Jersey, and removing the Kimball name, making it Monmouth Medical Center, Southern Campus.